CazaBelle/udacity-FEND-Edinburgh-map-master/README.md

 6. navigate to http://localhost:5000/

 ### APIs and Packages
-As part of the project requirements, I used the [Google Maps API](https://cloud.google.com/maps-platform/) and [Four Square API] (https://developer.foursquare.com/docs/api/getting-started) with the * `create-react-app` package
+As part of the project requirements, I used the [Google Maps API](https://cloud.google.com/maps-platform/) and [FourSquare API](https://developer.foursquare.com/docs/api/getting-started) with the * `create-react-app` package